elenavanengelenmaslova/kotlin-lambda-example-graalvm/README.md

 ```
 Update AWS region in `workflow-build-deploy.yml` in `.github` folder of the project

 Note: ARM64 variant needs self-hosted GitHub runner on ARM64.
-You can either set one up, see https://blogs.oracle.com/cloud-infrastructure/post/announcing-github-actions-arm-runners-for-the-arm-compute-platform-on-oracle-cloud-infrastructure, ot you can comment out or remove ARM64 variant from github actions.
+You can either set one up, see https://blogs.oracle.com/cloud-infrastructure/post/announcing-github-actions-arm-runners-for-the-arm-compute-platform-on-oracle-cloud-infrastructure, or you can comment out / remove ARM64 variant from github actions.